 2. Hike or drive up to Mount Victoria Lookout

-Wellington, New Zealand is built on the ocean but its backdrop are large steep hills that provide the best vantage points in town!
+Wellington is built on the ocean but its backdrop are large steep hills that provide the best vantage points in town!
 Mount Victoria is arguably the best of those vantage points.
 From the top, you get 360-degree views of the area and the best part is you can either drive or walk to the top.

-If you’re walking it takes around 25 minutes to walk the 2 km (1.2 miles) to reach the summit, or the drive is 5 minutes.
+The hike up Mount Victoria is one of the most popular walks in Wellington.
+It takes around 25 minutes to walk the 2 km (1.2 miles) to reach the summit, or the drive is 5 minutes.
 If you get clear weather, be sure to make it up for sunset for what could be the best one you ever see!

 3. Ride in the Cable car